apache/wicket/README.md

 Here is a list of projects in the distribution and what they do.

  - wicket-core: the core project, includes the framework and basic components;
- - wicket-tester: contains common classes for unit testing and test cases for wicket-core
+ - wicket-tester: contains common classes for unit testing
+ - wicket-core-tests: contains test cases for wicket-core module
  - wicket-extensions: contains utilities and more specialized components;
  - wicket-auth-roles: a basic authorization package based on roles;
  - wicket-jmx: registers JMX beans for managing things like your Wicket